skarthikeyan96/blog-stats-generator/README.md

 - 📝 **Documentation** - Help improve our docs
 - 💻 **Code** - Submit fixes and features

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-**What this means:**

-- ✅ Commercial use, modification, distribution, private use
-- ❗ Must include license and copyright notice
-- ❗ No warranty or liability

-### 🐛 Bug Reports

-Please include:

-- Steps to reproduce
-- Expected vs actual behavior
-- Browser/OS information
-- Screenshots if applicable

 ---

 <div align="center">
-  <h2>🌟 Show Your Support</h2>

   <a href="https://github.com/skarthikeyan96/blog-stats-generator">
     <img src="https://img.shields.io/github/stars/skarthikeyan96/blog-stats-generator?style=social" alt="GitHub stars" />
   </a>